Avisa-GA/linked-list/README.md

   }
 }

-class LinkedList {
+// Notice that if the head node is not passed, the head is initialised to null. class LinkedList {
   constructor(head=null) {
     this.head = head;
   }

-  size() {
+ // helper methods for the linked list. size() {
     let count = 0;
     let node = this.head;